Premonition sample chapters 4, 5, 6

 The clock on the DVD player read 5:46.
-The table lamp’s soft radiance lit a circle around her like the white light she often summoned to form a psychic defense, a rite that had replaced bedtime prayer.
-A practice that of late, had earned an impressive failure rate.
+The table lamp’s soft radiance lit a circle around her like the white light she often summoned to form a metaphysical shield, a rite that had replaced bedtime prayer, a practice that of late, had earned an impressive failure rate.

 The last images from another place and time flashed in her mind.
 Menacing and terrifying.
 Kate collected her energy to reestablish her presence.
 In her body.
 In her home.
 In the here and now.

-There was something comforting about the quiet empty house, like when your car stops spinning out of control.
+There was something comforting about the quiet, empty house like when your car stops spinning out of control.
 You brace for impact but come to rest on the side of the road heading in the right direction, frozen like she was now.
-Stiff.
-Cold.
+Stiff and cold.
 A shadowy silhouette of yourself like a statue on a bridge … while your mind catches up.